vitallan/dnsao/README.md

 </p>

-**DNSao** is a multi-upstream DNS forwarder written in Java — featuring caching, DNS-over-TLS (DoT) support, and a built-in dashboard for real-time metrics.
+**DNSao** is a multi-upstream DNS forwarder written in Java — featuring caching, privacy-oriented DNS querying support (DoT and DoH), and a built-in dashboard for real-time metrics.

 > DNSao is currently under active development